Intrepid Journeys

-Intrepid Journeys is a New Zealand television series, which screens on TV ONE in New Zealand and on Vibrant TV Network in the United States.
+Intrepid Journeys is a New Zealand television series, which was broadcast on TV ONE in New Zealand and on Vibrant TV Network in the United States.
 Making its debut in 2003, the show focuses on New Zealand celebrities who travel to exotic countries to see that country's history, culture and people.
+Created by Melanie Rakena of boutique production company Jam TV.

-It is a multi-award-winning travel series.
-It is not a “Survivor” style manufactured “challenge” show.
-It is about meeting real challenges in the real world, travelling to lesser-known places and then getting around the way locals do… by foot, bus and camel.
+A multi-award-winning travel series, it is not a “Survivor” style manufactured “challenge” show.
+It is about meeting real challenges in the real world, travelling to lesser-known places and then getting around the way locals do... by foot, bus and camel.

 Across each hour-long episode, Intrepid Journeys follows a celebrity traveller for two weeks in a rough and ready destination.
 The appeal of the show is two-fold.
 Aside from seeing a personality rise to a challenge, there is also the chance to gather knowledge and understanding of places, lives, events and happenings foreign to Western culture.